A carer is someone who looks after a friend or relative who couldn't manage at home without their help and is not paid for doing so........

 There are around 13,000 carers in the borough of Kingston.
 Carers may not recognise themselves as carers and therefore not seek help and support.

 The Royal Borough of Kingston provide a number of support services to local carers.
-For more information and advice about local resources and support for carers, click on the link to the Carers Pages of the council website.
+For more information and advice about local resources and support for carers, visit the council website.

 You may also like to seek advice and support from Kingston Carer's Network, an independent voluntary sector chaity based locally in Kingston.
 More information about them and their contact details can be found below.